nodenotjs/n0de-custom-damage/README.md

 ```

 #### /function ncdamage:get_fixed_max_health
 Returns the max HP of the entity in `#maxhp ncd.temp` taking into consideration the actual HP that should be.
-The section above shows how to deal with this.
 Example:
 ```mcfunction
 function ncdamage:get_fixed_max_health